A state machine for lighting control

 That's when I realized that nearly all of the lighting scenarios I had programmed could be condensed into a single state machine that captured the essence of all the rules I had found through trial and error and a very patient family testing it over the years.
 And so, I built a state-machine which is a compact and more easily understood way of representing the states and the transitions between them.
 But first, before I could do that I had to find an existing state machine in .NET or write my own.
 It turned out that none of the existing C# state machines offered a full UML Hierarchical State Machine so I wrote my own which is available now on GitHub and Nuget.
 A further enhancement over other state machines is that my state machine has the concept of a scheduler listing future events which makes it easier to code time-based state transitions.

-Currently the state machine looks like this:
+Currently the state machine looks like the image shown above.

 Of note is the separation of manually controlled states from automatically controlled states.
 When a user presses a light switch they don't expect it to change again immediately.
 The worst case scenario here was the birthday cake scenario where someone turns the lights off and on return with the lit cake all the lights come back on.
 In my state machine when a manual state is activated it stays in manual mode for several minutes before reverting to automatic control.